-But, given the true purpose of youth ministry, it's something churches, teens, and parents should take seriously.
+When parents and students consider joining a youth group, good intentions may be lost due to busy schedules conflicting with church activities.
+However, given the true purpose of youth ministry, it is something that churches, teens and parents should take seriously.
 In the digital age, Youth Ministry is bringing the Good News to young people through the art of living well, and it begins and ends with the Lord.
-Youth Ministry is a means for middle and high school students to grow as individuals while exploring ideas, values and faith in the context of a supportive community of peers and adults.
-It's probably reasonable to say that, at least sometimes, and not necessarily because of negative intentions, churches and families can lose sight of the true purpose of youth ministry.
-In healthy youth ministry, every aspect of ministry programming is linked to the mission of youth ministry and everyone (parents, students, and adult volunteers) knows the purpose of each event.
+Youth Ministry provides middle and high school students with an opportunity to grow as individuals while exploring ideas, values and faith in a supportive community of peers and adults.
+It is reasonable to say that churches and families can sometimes lose sight of the true purpose of youth ministry, not necessarily due to negative intentions.
+In healthy youth ministry, every aspect of programming should be linked to the mission of youth ministry and everyone (parents, students and adult volunteers) should understand the purpose of each event.

-Youth ministry is a series of programs and activities to give young people the opportunity to participate in the life of the Church, develop their own faith and spirituality, and discover new friendships.
+Youth ministry is a series of programs and activities that give young people the chance to participate in the life of the Church, develop their own faith and spirituality, and make new friends.
 In short, Youth Ministry is the Church's effort to help every 26th youth grow personally & spiritually.